romanpunia/vitex/README.md

 + Default and skinned meshes
 + Element instancing for big particle systems
 + Shader preprocessor from Compute module
-+ Immediate renderer (OpenGL legacy like, to draw tools)
++ Immediate renderer (OpenGL legacy like, to draw debug tools)
 #### GUI
-+ Serializable GUI system
++ Fully dynamic GUI system based on web-stack
-+ CSS paradigm-based styling system with overriding support
-+ HTML-like GUI declarations
++ Styling is done using CSS 3.0 specifications (partial)
++ Layout is done using HTML 5.0 specifications (partial)
++ Scripting is done using angel script (including async)
++ API tries to mimic web browser APIs as much as possible
-+ Logical nodes for conditional rendering
++ Free type fonts are needed for text rendering (no default)
-+ Read/write dynamic properties
-+ Various widgets
-+ Layouting system
-+ Font system
++ Simple MVC system to conditionally render HTML
-+ Dynamic trees (and recursive)
++ Added custom HTML elements for GUI specifics
++ Added custom decorators such as box-shadow, background-blur and others
++ Resources may as well be loaded from external web servers
 #### Engine
-+ Thread-safe scene graph based on eventual consistency
-+ Async/sync content management with processors
++ Async/sync content management with processors (may load from web server)
-+ Entity system
-+ Component system
-+ Event system
-+ Multithreaded scene management with db-like transactions for shared data writing and proper CPU load distribution
-+ Physics, culling, indexing/synchronization, audio and rendering are processed multithreaded
++ Entity component renderer system (where entity = set of components, component = data and behaviour, renderer = visualisation of data if possible)
++ Scene management events/mutations and transactions (always thread safe)
++ Scene data is processed in parallel using scheduler
++ Scene is designed to hold and process as much entities as possible by RAM without losing performance
 + Stack-based rendering system with frustum/indexed/occlusion culling and instanced batching
 + Mostly constant time search for drawable components in some area
 + Render system to handle any type of visualisation per camera
-+ Data serialization
++ Application class to simplify usage of engine features (optional to use)
 + Built-in processors (file loader/saver)
 + Built-in components (entity behaviours)
 + Built-in renderers (behaviour visualisations)